|

 room for

-more shots too.
-With digital, the results can be viewed instantaneously and any
+more shots as well.
+With digital, the results can be viewed instantaneously and

 Digital

-manual control and a higher incidence of out-of-focus shots, especially in close-ups,
+manual control and a higher incidence of out-of-focus shots.
+But the technology

 any aspect is not entirely satisfactory.
 The portrait shot of the startled